ra559/cis106/Notes: What is markdown.md

   software locations so that we download upgrades from the right place, and **`upgrade`** will install the new software upgrade.
 ```
+> ***IMPORTANT***
+> The tab codeblocks formatting is GFM feature therefore some other renderers may not understand it correctly.
+Advise: stick to the triple back tics

 >**How to Update Ubuntu 20.04**